 The rest of the paper is organised as follows.
 The next Section examines the nature of innovations of startups in regard to their functioning at various nodes of the value chain.
-The third Section brings out the discussion on open innovation knowledge flows leading to open innovation.
+The third Section brings out the discussion on open innovation knowledge flows.
 The last Section concludes with policy suggestions.